Established and well-characterized safety profile with 10+ years of clinical use in Adult ULS

 • 1

-Twenty-two adult patients, enrolled in double-blind, placebo-controlled studies, received ≥ 400 Units of BOTOX® for treatment of upper limb spasticity.
-In addition, 44 adults received ≥ 400 Units of BOTOX® for 4 consecutive treatments over ~1 year for treatment of upper limb spasticity.
-The type and frequency of adverse reactions observed in patients treated with 400 Units of BOTOX® were similar to those reported in patients treated for upper limb spasticity with 360 Units of BOTOX®.
-The discontinuation rate due to adverse events was 0.3% (n = 362) for BOTOX® vs 0.5% (n = 182) for placebo.
+For Adult ULS, 22 adult patients enrolled in double-blind, placebo-controlled studies and received ≥ 400 Units of BOTOX® for treatment of ULS.
+In addition, 44 adults received ≥ 400 Units of BOTOX® for 4 consecutive treatments over ~1 year for treatment of ULS.
+The type and frequency of adverse reactions observed in patients treated with 400 Units of BOTOX® were similar to those reported in patients treated for ULS with 360 Units of BOTOX®.
+The discontinuation rate due to adverse events was 0.3% (n = 362) for BOTOX® vs 0.5% (n = 182) for placebo.1,2

 ADULT LOWER LIMB SPASTICITY (STUDY 7)